SABECK1/soundboard/README.md

+This was a project to learn Python and test my skills, so the code may be a bit messy.

 A SoundBoard for usage with Voicemeeter, which allows the user to play sounds through discord, teamspeak etc. Purely written in Python with the usage of tkinter/customtkinter.